Hamburger

 Generally, there may be no discrimination in terms and conditions of employment (eg, as to leaves or EOSG).
 However, aside from the new rules below, there are few specific anti-discrimination or harassment laws.
 Some of the terms of the Labor Law are specific to expatriates.
 Provisions concerning foreign recruitment, repatriation and related matters do not apply to Saudi nationals.
 There are also some specific rules for female employees.

-In June 2018, new anti-harassment laws took effect and provide that each private or public sector employer is required to take appropriate measures to prevent harassment in the workplace.
+The Anti-Harassment Law requires each private or public sector employer to take appropriate measures to prevent harassment in the workplace.
 This requires employers to follow certain procedures as stated in the law (ie, to have clear guidance and processes related to harassment complaints, and to have disciplinary procedures for harassment complaints, to confirm their validity and ensure their confidentiality).

 Singapore